bbc/digital-paper-edit-client/README.md

 ## Current status

-The client and [API](https://github.com/bbc/digital-paper-edit-api/) is **currently not actively developed** by the BBC.
-The actively developed and maintained version of Digital Paper Edit is the [firebase version](https://github.com/bbc/digital-paper-edit-firebase).
-For the full list of active/inactive DPE repos, see [here](https://github.com/bbc/digital-paper-edit-client/#active)

-This is because we are prioritising getting Digital Paper Edit in front of our journalist.

 The client and API was initially developed to be portable to any platform - i.e local, web, cloud provider, and Electron.
-The client and API version is actively maintained by @pietrop.
-[See Pietro's fork here.](https://github.com/pietrop/digital-paper-edit-client)
+We are currently developing and maintaining a **[firebase version](https://github.com/bbc/digital-paper-edit-firebase)** that merged the functionalities of the client (this repo) and [API](https://github.com/bbc/digital-paper-edit-api/).
+The BBC is **not actively working on this repo and digital-paper-edit-api**.
+This is because we are prioritising getting Digital Paper Edit in front of our journalists.
+For the full list of active/inactive DPE repos, see [here](https://github.com/bbc/digital-paper-edit-client/#active).

+A fork of the client and API is still being developed in the open, in a **[separate fork](https://github.com/pietrop/digital-paper-edit-client)**, thanks to @pietrop.

+We don't want the opensource collaboration to stop, so we will be pulling in changes from the forks.
+If there's a valuable feature that we haven't yet implemented from the fork, please open an issue in **[this repo](https://github.com/bbc/digital-paper-edit-firebase)** or get in touch with us!

 ### Collaborating across forks